.

 Doors and visitors

-Puppies are inquisitive, and when the bell goes, and someone appears at the door, it is a tie of excitement.
+Puppies are inquisitive, and when the bell goes and someone appears at the door, it is a time of excitement.
 After all, it’s a new visitor to sniff, and they may have food.
 The open door also provides a chance to escape and explore.
-I recommend that your dog wears a harness indoors to which you can attach a training line and make them easier to grab.
+I recommend that your dog wears a harness indoors to which you can attach a training line and make it easier to grab.

 Remember, if you think your dog has got into trouble, then please consult your vet or phone vetfone for advice